 Your article ("Suite Spot," February 2007) makes some valid points on the advantages of using product suites versus best-of-breed products.
-However, should that product, or vendor, have a significant vulnerability
+However, should that product, or vendor, have a significant vulnerability that requires removal or disabling of the suite, then your organization is completely unprotected.

 There is better protection value in using products from multiple vendors that would produce a more robust protection plan.